Five reasons to date a Swede

 5. … the sex

 Swedes are super liberal.
 The stereotype has to be based on something, right?
 Swedes are quite comfortable and open about one-night stands, and practice makes perfect, as they say.
-But be careful: the Swedes don't really date and if you stick around for breakfast in the morning (or worse, fika in the afternoon) it means you are pretty much an item.
-Get ready to meet your svärföräldrar (parents-in-law) at their sommarstuga (summer house) next Midsummer's Eve.
+But be careful: the Swedes don't really date and if you stick around for breakfast in the morning (or fika in the afternoon) it means you are pretty much an item.
+Get ready to meet your svärföräldrar (in-laws) at their sommarstuga (summer house) next Midsummer's Eve.

 Just one of the reasons Swedes are awesome.
 Photo: Karin Malmhav/SvD/SCANPIX